OsioLabs/gatsbyguides.com_content/gatsby-and-drupal/dealing-with-images-from-drupal.md

 import Img from 'gatsby-image';
 ```

-Then update the `Recipe` component to output an `Img` component by adding something like the following to it's return value:
+Then update the `Recipe` component to output an `Img` component by adding something like the following to its return value:

 ```javascript
 <>